sachaMorin/np-random-forest/README.md

 Banknote  |98.91 % |  100.00 % | 99.64 %
 Sonar     |80.49 % |  90.24 % | 90.24 %
 ## Usage
-The data_fetcher repo should be cloned in the main directory.
+The data_fetcher repo should be cloned in the working directory.

 The package can be used to download and dump to a pickle file the [Banknote dataset](http://archive.ics.uci.edu/ml/machine-learning-databases/00266/) and the
 [Connectionist Bench (Sonar, Mines vs. Rocks) dataset](http://archive.ics.uci.edu/ml/datasets/connectionist+bench+(sonar,+mines+vs.+rocks))